qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

    .. contents::
       :local:

-The :index:`attribute table` displays features of a selected layer.
+The attribute table displays information on features of a selected layer.
 Each row in the table represents one map feature, and each column contains a particular piece of information about the feature.
 Features in the table can be searched, selected, moved or even edited.